My horse struggles to stand for the farrier - how can I help?

 • Behavior escalates rather than improves

-Farrier readiness is part of preventative care — not a separate training issue.
+Farrier readiness is part of preventive care.

 Previous